 NYS Assemblyman for the 131st District

-Leader Kolb lives in Canandaigua with his wife, Lauren.
+Assemblyman Kolb lives in Victor with his wife, Lauren.
 He was first elected in a special election held in 2000.
 In 2009, he was unanimously elected Minority Leader by his colleagues.
 Reducing taxes, improving the quality of education, fostering economic development, providing sound health care and reforming state government are among Leader Kolb’s legislative priorities.

 Website: Assemblyman Brian Kolb